mattermost/mattermost-handbook-1/source/guides/v2mom.md

   - What is being purchased (e.g. Case study writing services)
   - Rate
   - Budget
+  - Statement of Work, or link to SOW
   - Anticipated start date and end date

 ## Forecasting and Reporting